monipigr/upgradeability-patterns/README.md

 # Upgradeability patterns

-This guide introduces the main upgradeability patterns in smart contracts — Transparent Proxy, UUPS, and Beacon — outlining their core mechanisms, advantages, and risks to help you understand how each approach enables safe and flexible contract upgrades.
+This guide introduces the main upgradeability patterns in smart contracts — **Transparent Proxy Pattern, UUPS, and Beacon Pattern** — outlining their core mechanisms, advantages, and risks to help you understand how each approach enables safe and flexible contract upgrades.

 ## What are upgradeability patterns?